Omenstudio/library-hypermedia-service-books/README.md

 ## See also
 - Another hypermedia web API service, which also use Hydra and Json-ld: https://github.com/Omenstudio/library-hypermedia-service-articles
-- WEB UI application based on HydraConsole, which allow you work with hypermedia services
+- WEB UI application based on HydraConsole, which allow you work with hypermedia services: https://github.com/Omenstudio/hypermedia-library-web-ui